To safeguard Singapore’s natural marine heritage

 Since 2006, the Hantu Blog has added public and school talks to its repertoire of educational services.
 It has also participated in several conventions and campaigns, and has been represented in all relevant local environmental forums.

 Also in 2006, The Hantu Blog together with the Blue Water Volunteers (BWV) and Gill Divers, developed a program called Reef Friends Xplore! to train and tutor divers to be savvy with our local diving conditions and familiar with guiding skills.
 After an intensive written and practical course that bridged two months, only 11 students graduated from the nearly 60 that registered for the course.
 These graduates are now active volunteers both with the Hantu Blog and BWV, lending their knowledge to the exploration of both topside and underwater habitats in Singapore’s reef and intertidal areas.

 The Hantu Blog raises funds primarily by running monthly trips to the island.
 The funds generated are channeled towards collecting data on a regular basis from our islands, maintaining the website, and producing media for distribution and display at our talks.
 Our activities are run entirely by committed and dedicated volunteers who have invested huge amounts of time towards raising environmental awareness amongst not only Singaporeans but the country’s visitors as well.

 The Hantu Blog dives have attracted visitors from the United States of America, United Kingdom, Holland, Finland, Germany, Malaysia, Indonesia, Thailand, Australia, France, Spain, Israel, Mauritius and Sweden.
-The nationalities of our volunteers comprise Dutch, Malaysian, Filipino, Swiss and Singaporeans from all walks of life.
+And our volunteers have comprised several nationalities including Dutch, Malaysian, Filipino, Swiss, Australian and Singaporeans from all walks of life!